 Sanchita has curated, scripted, directed and choreographed many critically acclaimed dance productions.
+She is deeply committed, involved and aware of social evils and is known to raise such critical issues through her artistic productions.
 Some of these are described below.

 1. UTTAR BEHNI – MYSTIC RIVER, MYSTIC POETESS

 The show Uttar Behni, conceptualised by Sanchita Abrol, is based on the poetry of Padma Shri Padma Sachdev, a renowned poet, considered to be the mother of modern Dogri poetic discourse in India.
 Written in Dogri language, the poem pertains to river Devika or the Ganga of the Duggar land, one of the most sacred rivers in Indian scripture, and its analogy to female liberation.

 Uttar Behni contains two entwined parts: A Documentary and A Kathak Dance Performance.
 A Short Documentary

 This documentary by Sanchita Abrol details the history and significance of river Devika in Indian mythology and Dogri literature.
 In doing so, it narrates how the river is depicted in various Vedas and Puranas, like Nilmata Purana.
 It also details Padma Sachdev’s own personal reflection on the meaning of her poem, capturing her spiritual and emotional connection to river Devika.